 It just so happens that my birthday also fell into the period of time when I was in LA so we spent it at Disneyland.
 One of the guys I was with on the trip was a huge Disney buff and goes to the park literally every year as a family tradition so he knew pretty much every single piece of Disneyland trivia that there could possibly be, like where all the “Hidden Mickeys” are… yet somehow my dumb ass — who’s never been to Disneyland before — was able to point out one that he didn’t know about.
 I guess that makes me a secret genius.
 We got to check out a few of the park’s more popular rides (like Space Mountain), but I still somehow managed to convince everyone to humor me and go on It’s A Small World because it was my grandmother’s favorite ride.
 We spent all day at the park and before we left for the evening we checked out the recently upgraded show Fantasmic which sported a brand new 50-foot tall animatronic Maleficent.
-I’m not saying that’s the only reason we stayed for that show, but I would like to remind you that the people who sponsored my trip make silicone dragon dicks for a living.
-So, you know, we’re all just awful people.

 Beyond that we didn’t really have that much time to do much of anything else.
 We had to get up by 8am to have time to get breakfast and make it to the venue and we stayed there until 10pm most nights.
 By the time we got back to the Airbnb all we really wanted to do was just go to sleep (and start the process again the following morning).
 It would’ve been neat to be able to see more of LA and hit up some indie stores and whatnot but I guess in the grand scheme of things attending nearly two dozen taping sessions of BattleBots kicked the asses of whatever else there was to do in LA.